Hammertoe Surgery May Be the Answer for Your Pain

 Surgery of any kind can be scary to think about, but if conservative treatment options aren’t helping resolve your hammertoe pain, it may be the answer.
 At our podiatric office, we understand the frustration and discomfort that can come from having hammertoes.
 Unfortunately this condition is progressive.
 At first the deformity can be mild and flexible and will respond to many conservative treatment methods.
 When they are left untreated or progress quickly, however, they can become permanently curled and fixed in place.
 This can make it painful to wear shoes and stay active.
 It is often at this point that we discuss surgical options to help relieve symptoms.
 Are you at the point where your toes are fixed, rigid and painful?

 There are several types of surgery depending on the severity of your condition.
 Resection involves reshaping the bone of the curled joint; arthrodesis is when the curled joint is fused flat so the toe cannot curl up anymore; and a tendon transfer removes a tight tendon and then places it at the top of the toe to move the toe into proper alignment.
 Sometimes a tight tendon only needs to be partially cut to allow the toe to relax and straighten out.
 Surgery is often an outpatient procedure with local anesthetic and our caring staff will guide you through every step of the process.

 If you would like to be rid of hammertoe pain and wonder whether surgery is right for you, please contact our Palm Desert, CA office at (760) 568-0108 to make an appointment with Dr. Harvey Danciger.
 It is time to be free of pain and get back to enjoying the things you love to do!

 Post a comment

-Post a Comment to "Hammertoe Surgery"To reply to this message, enter your reply in the box labeled "Message", hit "Post Message."
+Post a Comment to "Hammertoe Surgery for Pain Relief"To reply to this message, enter your reply in the box labeled "Message", hit "Post Message."